-Fireworms can be observed from the bridge at Ferry Reach Park, in Flatts Inlet and sometimes in Hamilton Harbour.
+Fireworms can be observed from the bridge at Ferry Reach Park, in Flatts Inlet, in the cove at Admiralty House and sometimes in Hamilton Harbour.
 Both the Bermuda Underwater Exploration Institute and Bermuda Zoological Society offer ‘glow worm cruises’, consult their websites for details.

 Sunset times can be found through the Bermuda Weather Service at this link.